Brazo de Mercedes is a Filipino dessert made with soft meringue rolled into a log and filled with rich custard.

 Step 4: Make the meringue

-Then, add 1 teaspoon of vanilla extract (or vanilla bean paste, if you have it) and 2 tablespoons of cornstarch.
+Then, add 1 teaspoon of vanilla extract and 2 tablespoons of cornstarch.

-Keep beating on medium-high speed until you reach stiff peaks—the meringue should be glossy and hold its shape when you lift the whisk.
-Don’t overmix or it can turn grainy and become hard to spread.
+Keep beating on medium-high speed until stiff peaks form.
+The meringue should look glossy and hold its shape when you lift the beaters.

 Step 5: Spread the meringue

-Transfer the meringue onto your prepared baking sheet and gently spread it out using an offset spatula or the back of a spoon.
-Try to make it as even as possible so it bakes uniformly.
+Transfer the meringue to the prepared baking sheet and spread it into an even layer using an offset spatula or the back of a spoon.

-You can run a fork or a pastry comb across the surface to create light ridges—it’s totally optional and just adds a bit of texture.
-A smooth surface works just as well, so go with what feels easiest.
+If you like, you can run a fork or pastry comb across the top to make light ridges.
+It's optional though - a smooth top works just as well.

 Step 6: Bake the meringue